 Election: The voting process used to identify an individual from a number of individuals.

+Electronic meeting: A electronic meeting is one where all the participants connect to the meeting using electronic means such as audio/video conference, email, etc.

+Face to face meeting: A face to face meeting, also referred to as a physical meeting, is one held at a designated physical location where participants are invited to attend in person.

 Group of Companies: An economic entity composed of distinct legal entities consolidated in the financial statements of the said economic entity.
 One of the legal entities is the Parent Company and the others are the Subsidiaries.
 A Group of Companies is composed of more than one (1) legal entity.

 Guest: An entity fulfilling the criteria to become a future Individual Member, which has been granted temporary participation rights in the 3GPP